thesaiprasadrao/AudioDrip/README.md

 - Bot uses environment BOT_TOKEN; do not hardcode secrets.
 - If /cut is missing in menu, type it manually or restart chat; commands are set on startup.
 - Cache directory is cleaned periodically.

+## Railway/Render notes
+- This repo includes a `Dockerfile` that installs ffmpeg, which is sufficient on Render.
+- For Railway Nixpacks deployment (without Docker), a `nixpacks.toml` is included to add `ffmpeg` automatically.
+- If you still see `ffprobe and ffmpeg not found`, set an env var `FFMPEG_LOCATION` to the directory containing ffmpeg (e.g., `/usr/bin`), or switch to Docker deploy.